Recruiting Standards and Child Protection

 *Not all countries provide criminal background documentation.
 In such cases, candidates will provide a statement to this effect, and will seek alternate testimonials to their character.
-In order to support candidates, we have compiled a Background Check Resource detailing the different application procedures by country.
+Background check guidance documents are available in order to support candidates.
 We provide a Declaration Statement to indicate a candidate is in the process of obtaining a document, or, in the case of those with recent documentation – to declare their intention to obtain an updated document before leaving their current country of residence.
 We advise candidates on the procedures to follow.

 - Confidential Reference Checks - We request three confidential references for each candidate and verify references personally with the referees if their content raises any doubts.
 If, in full consideration of these conversations, we proceed with the candidate’s approval, we add explanatory notes to the candidate’s portfolio for further clarification.

 - Video Interview – We interview each candidate virtually to learn more about them and gain insights into their motivations for teaching internationally.